Glossary

 First, expand source diversity with at least one fruit, one vegetable group, one whole grain or starch, one protein-dense food, and one mineral-rich food in each day.
 Second, compare intake with symptoms and training demands before adding any routine supplement stack.
 Third, prioritize bloodwork only where practical uncertainty remains, then re-test after a defined response window.

-For direct entry points, review specific nutrient deep dives in Vitamin D, `Iron Levels`, `Magnesium`, and `Potassium` before choosing a protocol.
+For direct entry points, review specific nutrient deep dives in Vitamin D, Iron Levels, Magnesium, Potassium, and Zinc before choosing a protocol.

 Interactions and sequencing

-Micronutrient utility is influenced by context, not just presence.
+Micronutrient utility depends on context as much as presence.
 Iron transport is reduced by chronic inflammation and excess calcium timing, while vitamin D activity is linked to body fat status, sun exposure, and training demands.
-Sodium and potassium shifts alter fluid balance and performance readiness day to day; this is why sudden step changes in hydration or sodium intake can destabilize both scale weight and gym output.
+Sodium and potassium shifts alter fluid balance and performance readiness day to day.
+Sudden step changes in hydration or sodium intake can destabilize both scale weight and gym output within 24 to 48 hours.

-Cross-referencing linked terms helps because no micronutrient operates in isolation.
-The most common strategy errors are to maximize one number, assume compensation in another, and ignore dietary patterns across the week.
+No micronutrient operates in isolation.
+The most common strategy errors are optimizing one number in a vacuum, assuming another nutrient compensates automatically, and ignoring dietary patterns across the full week.

 Related